 - a.
-This section applies to a workplace covered by this program when there are three or more COVID-19 cases in an exposed workplace within a 14-day period. - 1) This section will stay in effect until there are no new COVID-19 cases detected in our workplace for a 14-day period.
+This section applies to a place of employment covered by this program if it has been identified by a VCPH as the location of a COVID-19 outbreak or when there are three or more COVID-19 cases in an exposed workplace within a 14-day period. - 1) This section will stay in effect until there are no new COVID-19 cases detected in our workplace for a 14-day period.